dortania/GPU-Buyers-Guide/modern-gpus/nvidia-gpu.md

 #### Initial Supported OS: Sierra (10.12.4)

 Well pretty sure most users know what going on with Pascal and Maxwell, but I’ll just mention it quickly here.
 No support for these cards in Mojave and up, but macOS Sierra and High Sierra do support these cards with NVIDIA's somewhat shoddy drivers and Lilu + WhateverGreen.
-Make sure to update to build 17G14042 from the App Store before installing web drivers on High Sierra.
+Make sure to update to build 17G14042 from the App Store before installing the Web Drivers on High Sierra.

 Supported cards: